Ericsson/ecchronos/README.md

 In standalone installation, a command line utility called `ecctool` is provided.
 For more information about `ecctool` refer to [ECCTOOL.md](docs/ECCTOOL.md).

+### Getting Started

+Instructions on how to use ecChronos and configure it to suit your needs can be found in [GETTING_STARTED.md](docs/GETTING_STARTED.md)

 ### Upgrade

 Upgrade instructions can be found in [UPGRADE.md](docs/UPGRADE.md).